The Changeling Hypothesis/Premature Prediction

 I have always believed that Voldemort introduced a paradox into the equation when he chose to use Harry Potter’s blood to build that simulacrum.
 And that it was one which had probably not worked to his advantage.
 The protection which Lily Potter placed upon Harry was established at the cost of her life’s blood.
 (Metaphorically, that is.
 She was killed by a curse.
 The curse did not literally shed her blood.)
 Her blood, which is to say Harry’s blood relationship to her, protected him from his enemy.
 In whatever form in which that enemy might personally attempt to attack Harry, his enemy could not touch him.

-The arm-wrestling match with the brother wands in the Little Hangleton graveyard ultimately went in Harry’s favor.
+The arm-wrestling match with the brother wands in the Little Hangleton graveyard ultimately went in Harry’s favor, since it was effectively two against one.
 (And it turned out that we hadn’t heard the last of that, either.
 Although the end result was exceedingly poorly and incompletely explained.)
 In GoF, none of Voldemort’s AKs connected; even though Harry was already injured, and had a game leg, he managed to dodge all of them.
 The echoes from the Priori Incantatum gave Harry advice and assistance enabling him to escape.
 A great golden statue intervened when Voldemort attempted to kill him in the Atrium in OotP, and when Voldemort attempted to take possession of him he ran into something that he absolutely did not expect, and barely escaped without being captured, himself.

 But Voldemort could still hurt him.
 Terribly.
 That gleam of triumph did not last long.